odashi/ckylark/README.md

 Ckylark
 =======

-`Ckylark` - CKY-based latent annotated rule ekstractor
+`Ckylark` - An Latent Annotated PCFG Parser

 About